coleifer/huey/docs/guide.rst

 * :py:class:`PriorityRedisHuey` - Huey implementation that adds support for
   task priorities with the Redis storage layer.
-* :py:class:`PostgresHuey`, :py:class:`SqliteHuey` and the in-memory storage
+* :py:class:`PostgresHuey`, :py:class:`SqliteHuey`, :py:class:`CySqliteHuey`,
-  used when immediate-mode is enabled have full support for task priorities.
+  :py:class:`FileHuey` and the in-memory storage used when immediate-mode is enabled have full support for task priorities.
 * :py:meth:`~Huey.task` and :py:meth:`~Huey.periodic_task`

 Canceling or pausing tasks